Editor's Note: This blog was previously published, we're re-sharing it today as teachers begin to plan their fall

 Prompting upper-elementary and middle school students to practice important strategies that involve inferential thinking is a great way to help them become better readers and writers.
 This can include learning new vocabulary and phrases, identifying points of view, tracing arguments, and evaluating claims that are proved by reason and evidence.
 In today's blog post, I'll explain how you can use the topic of paranormal activity to engage kids in reading and writing practice.
 There will also be questions that will help you self-assess your effectiveness of combining reading and writing practice.

-The use of a writing journal can provide opportunities for students to extend reading and speaking about narrative and nonfiction content in an engaging leveled book like The Paranormal.
-Narrative writing is emphasized and students could write original narratives, or share personal experiences, as they write about the book’s topic.
+The use of a writing journal can allow students to extend reading and speaking about narrative and nonfiction content in an engaging leveled book like The Paranormal.
+Narrative writing is emphasized, and students could write original narratives, or share personal experiences, as they write about the book’s topic.

 Introducing an Engaging Book

 After passing out copies of your chosen book, for example, a text like The Paranormal, ask if anyone sees a word they recognize inside the title.
 Have them write that word in their journals.
 Have them write about what normal means in their life.
 Then encourage students to read aloud some of their examples.
 Talk to students about the prefix in paranormal.
 Have them underline the prefix para and explain that the prefix means unusual or abnormal.
 Have students open the book to the table of contents to look for unusual entries.
 Have them write two or three of these in their journals and label “not normal or proven” by each entry.